klogins-hash/magentic-groq-ui/README.md

 </p>

-What differentiates Magentic-UI from other browser use offerings is its transparent and controllable interface that allows for efficient human-in-the-loop involvement.
-Magentic-UI is built using [AutoGen](https://github.com/microsoft/autogen) and provides a platform to study human-agent interaction and experiment with web agents.
+What differentiates Magentic-Groq-UI from other browser use offerings is its transparent and controllable interface that allows for efficient human-in-the-loop involvement, powered by Groq's ultra-fast inference.
+Magentic-Groq-UI is built using [AutoGen](https://github.com/microsoft/autogen) and provides a platform to study human-agent interaction and experiment with web agents.
 Key features include:

 - 🧑‍🤝‍🧑 **Co-Planning**: Collaboratively create and approve step-by-step plans using chat and the plan editor.
 - 🤝 **Co-Tasking**: Interrupt and guide the task execution using the web browser directly or through chat.
 Magentic-UI can also ask for clarifications and help when needed.